caasi/frm.js/README.md

 * cross domain request is not possible
 * can't read fr[0-5]
 * can't read frm without all 6 directions
-* not a jQuery plugin yet
+* now it's a jQuery plugin, but it doesn't do much